John H. Boyle

-Captain John Henry Boyle (died 1880) was an officer of the Confederate Army who found himself in conflict with the law on several occasions, being arrested or captured at least five times and eventually being named as a suspect in the assassination of Abraham Lincoln at war's end.
+Captain John Henry Boyle (died 1880) was an officer of the Confederate Army who found himself in conflict with the law on several occasions, being arrested or captured at least five times and eventually being named as a suspect in the assassination of Abraham Lincoln at the conclusion of the American Civil War.

-During the 1860 election, Boyle had been accused of voter suppression alongside George Baden, William Berry and James Judson Jarboe.
-Jarboe was later named by Rev. William A. Evans as exiting the Surratt boardinghouse some months before at the same time Dr. Mudd was seen entering it - although Jarboe denied ever having been there.
+During the 1860 presidential election, Boyle had been accused of voter suppression in Prince George's and Charles counties, Maryland, alongside George Baden, William Berry, and James Judson Jarboe.

-On January 20, 1863, Boyle had been captured in-uniform at his mother's house in Marlborough, Maryland, and spent five months in the Old Brick Capitol prison awaiting possible execution.
-On May 19, 1863, he was part of a prisoner exchange, and shortly found himself in the Battle of Gettysburg under Gnl George H. Steuart, who named Boyle in dispatches, "and Mr. John H. Boyle, volunteer aide--I am greatly indebted for valuable assistance rendered, and of whose gallant bearing I cannot too highly make mention".
+On January 20, 1863, Boyle was captured in-uniform at his mother's house in Marlborough, Maryland, and spent five months in the Old Brick Capitol prison awaiting possible execution.
+On May 19, 1863, he was part of a prisoner exchange, and was soon after involved at the Battle of Gettysburg under Brig.
+Gen. George H. Steuart, who named Boyle in dispatches, "and Mr. John H. Boyle, volunteer aide–I am greatly indebted for valuable assistance rendered, and of whose gallant bearing I cannot too highly make mention."

 Murder of Capt.
 Watkins

-In 1864 US Gnl E. B. Tyler gave the order to Capt.
+In 1864, U.S. General E. B. Tyler ordered Capt.
 Thomas Watkins that Boyle should be arrested as a horse thief, having previously been held twice before as a spy.
-Boyle retaliated upon learning he was wanted, by stealing a horse from the Davidson home where Watkins was staying but was pursued to the J.T.
-Hardesty shopfront in Collington, Maryland where he shot at Watkins but hit the horse instead.
+Upon learning he was wanted, Boyle stole a horse from the Davidson, Maryland home where Watkins was staying but was pursued to the J.T.
+Hardesty shopfront in Collington, Maryland where he shot at Watkins but hit Watkins' horse instead.

-Boyle was arrested and even Watkins acknowledged having used some unnecessarily extreme violence in restraining him, but some time later Boyle hit Watkins in the head with a scale-weight and escaped - working with underground Confederate forces in St Mary's County while repeatedly vowing he'd return to kill Watkins eventually.
+Boyle was arrested by Watkins, but escaped when he hit Watkins in the head.
+He moved to safety with help from underground Confederate forces in St Mary's County while repeatedly vowing he'd return to kill Watkins eventually.
 Watkins, meanwhile, had to resign his US Army commission due to the head injury.

-On November 9, 1864, Boyle sent death threats to Dr. George Mudd, the cousin of Dr. Samuel Mudd - and later sent death threats to Watkins.
-Boyle eventually returned to Watkin's home on March 25, 1865, with several cohorts, and sources differ on whether they knocked on the door and shot Watkins upon being greeted or snuck in a side door and shot him eating dinner or reading in front of the fireplace.
-Watkins' wife Julia and infant daughter Margaret were unharmed, as the attackers stole three more horses and departed just as another doctor arrived on-site and spotted them.
-The following day a local shop named Coffren's in Croom was robbed by three men in Confederate uniform, presumed at be Boyle and/or cohorts from Mosby's Raiders.
+On November 9, 1864, Boyle sent death threats to Dr. George Mudd, the cousin of Dr. Samuel Mudd, and later sent death threats to Watkins.
+Boyle eventually returned to Watkin's home on March 25, 1865 with several cohorts.
+Sources differ on whether Boyle and his coconspirators knocked on the door and shot Watkins upon being greeted, or whether they snuck in a side door and shot Watkins while he was eating dinner or reading in front of the fireplace.
+Watkins' wife Julia and infant daughter Margaret were unharmed.
+The attackers stole three horses and departed as a doctor arrived on-site and spotted them.
+The following day, a local shop named Coffren's in Croom was robbed by three men in Confederate uniforms, presumed to be Boyle and/or cohorts from Mosby's Raiders.
 Governor Augustus Bradford announced a $1000 reward for Boyle.
-On April 5, a robbery in Nottingham, Maryland was also attributed to him.